 BUT, with a small dog, you’re much more flexible.

 In this post I’ll show you some day trip ideas where both you and your dog will have a good time.
 I specifically focus on small dogs because some activities might not be feasible with big dogs.

 Your dog will love hiking more than anything.
-All those new smells, working together with his favorite human to master obstacles and just jumping and running around as he likes.
+All those new smells, working together with his favorite human to master obstacles and just jumping and running around as he likes, even off-leash.
 There’s probably nothing better for a dog!

 What I’d rather do with a small dog, though, is to have him in your dogpack while cycling.
 And then when you’re resting, you can let him run and roam around.
 I’d do it that way because I’ve never let Baloo run next to my bike.
 But I’m sure with some training that shouldn’t be much of a problem.
 Just make sure he’s used to the bike and doesn’t go after other bikes, people or dogs, that could become dangerous.

 3. A day at the lake or at the sea

 Another wonderful day trip activity with any dog is to go to a lake, a stream or the sea, whatever is close to you.
 Even if your pupper doesn’t like water, he can just run along it.
 Usually, side banks of lakes and streams are filled with other dogs.
 Lots of playtime buddies for your furry friend.
 I absolutely love to stroll along any kind of water, then sit in a restaurant or café along it somewhere and just enjoy the sun.
 If dogs are not allowed, your dogpack comes in handy again.
 It’s also a good way for your pup to calm down.
 Most dogs can’t stop themselves, even if they’re exhausted.
 So it’s sometimes a good idea to force your pup to calm down to prevent over exhaustion.